The call for nominations is currently closed

 Candidates must hold a doctorate degree which must have been received on or after 2 April 2014, or be scheduled to receive a doctorate degree before the fellowship goes into effect.

 Candidates who have previously been awarded a fellowship under the JSPS Postdoctoral Fellowship for Research in Japan (Standard – P, and Pathway to University positions in Japan – PU) are not eligible.

 Fellowships are awarded for a period of 12 (min 365 days) to 24 full months (max 730 days).
 Successful candidates must start the fellowship in Japan between 1 June and 30 November 2024.

 The amounts indicated below are subject to change.

-If the fellow resides in Japan on the date his/her award letter is issued, the air ticket to Japan and settling-in allowance will not be provided.
+If the fellow resides in Japan on the date their award letter is issued, the air ticket to Japan and settling-in allowance will not be provided.

 A research grant ‘Grant-in-Aid for Scientific Research’ (Tokubetsu Kenkyuin Shorei-hi) is available to cover cooperative research-related expenses.
 Application for these grants is made by the host researcher through their institution.